 Makes one gallon.

-The Video on Small Screen Network
+Eggnog on the Small Screen Network

 Here, here’s a video of me rambling on about egg nog which you might find helpful.
 Or not.